Chromium: Chromium(VI)

 Chromium(VI) compounds in solution can be detected by adding an acidic hydrogen peroxide solution.
-The unstable dark blue chromium(VI) peroxide (CrO_{5}) is formed, which can be stabilized as an ether adduct CrO_{5}·OR_{2}.
+The unstable dark blue chromium(VI) peroxide (CrO(O2)2) is formed, which can be stabilized as an ether adduct CrO(O2)2*OR2.

-Chromic acid has the hypothetical formula H_{2}CrO_{4}.
+Chromic acid has the hypothetical formula H2CrO4.
 It is a vaguely described chemical, despite many well-defined chromates and dichromates being known.
-The dark red chromium(VI) oxide CrO_{3}, the acid anhydride of chromic acid, is sold industrially as "chromic acid".
+The dark red chromium(VI) oxide CrO3, the acid anhydride of chromic acid, is sold industrially as "chromic acid".
 It can be produced by mixing sulfuric acid with dichromate and is a strong oxidizing agent.